 - It is perceived as a relatively “safe” approach to product management.
 Implementing changes which have been requested is a not very controversial approach, after all.
 If a myriad of requests come in (and they often do), someone needs to choose which ones get addressed first.
 Product managers can easily get overwhelmed with the impossible task of trying to come up with a prioritization approach which attempts to please everyone both internally and externally.
 Instead of focusing on value-adding strategic activities, they may end up spending a majority of their time trying to deal with these never-ending feature lists.

-- The prevalence of online tools which allow product development teams to capture input from users — everything from dedicated tools like Salesforce Ideas to social media platforms like Facebook and Twitter — has also put increased emphasis on feature lists.
+- The prevalence of online tools which allow product development teams to capture input from users — everything from dedicated tools to social media platforms like Facebook and Twitter — has also put increased emphasis on feature lists.
 A product manager no longer needs to plan a customer visit or pick up a phone to get input; just put a query out on one of these sites, or look through what customers are posting themselves, and it will likely generate a large list of potential incremental enhancements.
 Unfortunately, just counting the number of times a specific idea is mentioned — or letting customers themselves vote — does not a product manager make.
 These tools are useful if used appropriately and in conjunction with other ways of obtaining a customer understanding, though they are not themselves a substitute for a product manager.

 - Inexperienced product managers without sufficient training and guidance do not know any better, and assume their job is just to collect features, prioritize them based on some criteria, and then make sure they get implemented.
 Many do not realize that there is much more to the role, and with pressure from others within the organization (e.g. “Make sure you keep the developers busy!”), their focus may extremely limited.